carljm/django-form-utils/README.rst

 `ClearableFileField`_ requires `Django`_ 1.1 or later.

 `ImageWidget`_ requires the `Python Imaging Library`_.
-`sorl-thumbnail`_ is optional, but without it full-size images will be displayed instead of thumbnails.
+`sorl-thumbnail`_ or `easy-thumbnails`_ is optional, but without it full-size images will be displayed instead of thumbnails.
+The default thumbnail size is 200px x 200px.

 `AutoResizeTextarea`_ requires `jQuery`_ (by default using a Google-served version; see `JQUERY_URL`_).